Armstrong Numbers from 1 to N using while and do-while loop

 #include <stdio.h>

-/* Write C Program to find all Armstrong numbers from 1 to N using do while loop provided by the user.*/
+/* Write C Program to find all Armstrong numbers from 1 to N using do-while loop */

 int main()